bualuk/cisc187-assignments/lab21-bag/README.md

 ```

 When done with this step, you should also check your copy assignment
-does not leak memory by running the test through valgrind on buffy:
+does not leak memory by running the test through valgrind on buffy.
+First, cd into your build directory, then:

 ```
 valgrind --leak-check=full test/step5
 ```

 ### 6. Function `main`
-Write a main function that uses each of your `mesa::array` functions at least once.
+Write a main function that uses each of your `mesa::bag` functions at least once.

 ### Try This!